marksayers46/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+ .forEach() allows the mutation of the original array, while map() returns a new array of the same size.

 2. What is the difference between a function and a method?

+A function is a object that can be created inside or outside other objects.
+A method is a property that belongs to an object, providing functions the ability to make things happen.

 3. What is closure?

+Function inside another function.
+The inner function has access to the outer function.

 4. Describe the four rules of the 'this' keyword.

+1. Global/Window Binding - is a global scope and uses the window object.
+Occurs when use of 'this' to invoke the function.
+2. New Binding - occurs in constructor functions when new objects are created.
+3. Implicit Binding - occurs when the function is invoked by dot notation.
+4. Explicit Binding - occurs when a function uses .call(), .apply(), or .bind()

 5. Why do we need super() in an extended class?

+Super creates the inheritance of the Parent attributes to the child, also helps create cleaner code.

 ## Project Set up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [x] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [x] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [x] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-- [ ] You are now ready to build this project with your preferred IDE
+- [x] You are now ready to build this project with your preferred IDE
-- [ ] Implement the project on your Branch, committing changes regularly.
+- [x] Implement the project on your Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your team lead as a Reviewer on the Pull-request
+- [x] Add your team lead as a Reviewer on the Pull-request
-- [ ] TL then will count the HW as done by  merging the branch back into master.
+- [x] TL then will count the HW as done by  merging the branch back into master.

 ## Minimum Viable Product